 God’s covenant with Abraham

 Saint Paul posits that, in the Church, circumcision has been done away with as the sign of the covenant (Galatians 6:15).
 While God no longer employs circumcision as before, He continues to be the God of the covenant.
 He has not changed the way in which He deals with His people, even though the covenant with Abraham has come to fulfillment in the New Covenant (Galatians 3-4).
 God still uses physical means to establish His covenant relationship with His people, and to communicate His grace.
-This sign distinguishes His people from the world, marking them as His own; and in the Church today, that new covenantal sign is baptism, the fulfillment of circumcision.
+This sign distinguishes His people from the world, marking them as His own.
+And in the Church today, that new covenantal sign is baptism, the fulfillment of circumcision.

 In Colossians, Saint Paul writes, “In Him you were also circumcised with the circumcision made without hands, by putting off the body of the sins of the flesh, by the circumcision of Christ, buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead (2:11-12).
 What circumcision was to Abraham and his descendants until the coming of Christ in the flesh, baptism is for Christians.
 It is the mark of God’s ownership and of our salvation (Romans 4:11).